Hear Me Roar – Fighting Subtle Sexism at Work

 - Hmmm…come again? – If you hear a sexist joke, don’t laugh along.
-If you hear a female team member described as “too ambitious” or “aggressive” ask if they would you have responded the same way if she were a man.
+If you hear a female team member described as “too ambitious” or “aggressive” ask if they would have responded the same way if she were a man.
 Calmly point out the sexism, however automatic or unintended.
 Sometimes you gotta call a spade and spade.

 - Take a bow – Don’t allow women at work to play down their own achievements.
 Make sure women get the credit they’ve earned and look for opportunities to celebrate their success.
 Ask all team members to share something they are proud of at every team meeting.

-- Say no to office housework – The next time a female colleague is automatically asked to take notes, order lunch for the meeting, plan the office party – or any other low-value task – speak up.
+- Say no to office housework – The next time a female colleague is automatically asked to take notes, order lunch for the meeting, plan the office party – or any other low-value task that resembles subtle sexism – speak up.
 If it’s you, politely decline and suggest a male co-worker take on the role this time.
 If it happens to a female colleague, suggest it’s time to rotate this responsibility to someone new.

 - Everything is negotiable – One reason men often earn more than women in the same jobs is that women are concerned they’ll be viewed negatively if they push to be rewarded for their work.
 Be a champion and give everyone permission to negotiate.